Projektanker/Icons.Avalonia/README.md

 IconProvider.Register(provider);
 ```

-The `IIconProvider.Prefix` property have to be unique within all registered providers.
+The `IIconProvider.Prefix` property has to be unique within all registered providers.
 It is used to select the right provider.
 E.g. `FontAwesomeIconProvider`'s prefix is `fa`.